wasabipesto/themis/README.md

 ### Client
 - Add a filter for open & close times
+- Revise to clarify Brier score is for accuracy, not calibration
 - Add a dedicated explainer page with a walkthough on calibration
 - Add a way to share a link to the current view with weights & filters
 - Investigate mobile support: dragging slider moves sidebar, can't re-enter sidebar